Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Re-assess the patient using the ABCDE approach to identify any changes in their clinical condition and assess the effectiveness of your previous interventions.

-Deterioration should be recognised quickly and acted upon immediately.
+Any clinical deterioration should be recognised quickly and acted upon immediately.

 Seek senior help if the patient shows no signs of improvement or if you have any concerns.

-Use an effective SBARR handover to communicate the key information effectively to other medical staff.
+Use an effective SBAR handover to communicate the key information to other medical staff.

-Blatchford score
+Glasgow-Blatchford score

-The Blatchford score is calculated prior to endoscopy and is based on simple clinical and laboratory parameters.
+The Glasgow-Blatchford score (GBS) is calculated before endoscopy and is based on simple clinical and laboratory parameters.
 Its principal use is to identify low-risk patients who do not require any intervention (blood transfusion, endoscopic therapy, surgery).
-Approximately 20% of patients presenting with upper gastrointestinal haemorrhage have a Blatchford score of 0.
-Such patients can largely be managed safely in the community, as the mortality in this group is nil.³

 Rockall score